 Finally I felt ready to use the supplied placement test with Bean.
 As I suspected, she scored high in reading, reasonable in spelling, and lower in handwriting.
 Despite her high reading level, she didn’t quite have a grasp all of the sounds the single-letter phonograms make, probably because she was taught reading mostly through the whole-word approach (as I wrote about in my earlier post).
 This meant she’d need to complete the Pre-Lessons provided to practice the phonograms and handwriting before starting the leveled section.
 I did have to purchase a digital copy of Rhythm of Handwriting for $8 to get the full use out of the Pre-Lessons with handwriting practice, but in the end I’m glad I did.
 My little one will get use out of the extra practice Rhythm of Handwriting offers in the future.

 The 2nd edition of Essentials Volume 1 contains 15 lessons of three separate levels: A, B, and C, each increasing in difficulty.
-This means you can teach up to three years with Essentials (you will still want to purchase volume 2 when it is released in 2017, to get another 15 lessons of each level).
+As of spring 2018, LOE now offers Essentials in four parts, Lessons 1-7, 8-15, 16-22, and 23-30, all of which containing those three levels.
+This means you can teach up to three years with the Essentials program.
 The placement test helps determine at what level you should begin.
-I tested Bean one day and she seemed to be at level B, however, after proceeding though the Pre-Lessons I retested her and she fell in level A for spelling, although her spelling and phonogram recognition had improved.
+I tested Bean one day and she seemed to be at level B. However, after proceeding though the Pre-Lessons I retested her and she fell in at level A for spelling, although her spelling and phonogram recognition had improved.
 I felt it would be better to err on the side of caution and set her up for success by starting at the lower level, A.

 Essentials is really an open-and-go curriculum.
 I know many claim to be such but rarely have I found anything that I can truly open minutes before starting a lesson and feel good about it.
 Generally, I am able to grab our books, take a look at the materials list for the day, lay out what I need and get started.
 Occasionally, the program will encourage you to read ahead before presenting to your student.
 In those instances, I have let my daughter play a phonics practice activity with her sister or let her have free time before we begin so that I have a few minutes to read through the lesson.